« The support of the former communist countries of the Eastern Europe for the United

 the club dreamed about the free and prosperous nations, they risk to adhere to another

 club, that of the satellites associated to the closest European power.
-The support of the former communist countries of the

 Eastern Europe for the United States must not be interpreted as an act of obsequiousness,